 When Grendel attacks the hall in Beowulf, he targets all men, except for one woman whose death was far less explicit (as it was implied but not seen) then that of her male companions.
 The hall was filled at the time with revelers of both genders.
 Possibly justified as the women there would be civilians (and thus likely to run for their lives) while the men were the king's soldiers (who would thus stay and fight and die).
 Plus, well, he's implied to be kind of a Momma's Boy.

 In the original Star Wars trilogy none of the Rebel pilots or grunts are female, at least until Leia insists on going on the mission to Endor.
 This is particularly striking in the first film when the Rebel pilots flying against the Death Star are all male, even though the idea of women combat pilots is now widely accepted both in real life and the Star Wars Expanded Universe (such as the X-Wing Series).

-There were scenes of a female Rebel pilot filmed for the Battle of Endor at the end of Return of the Jedi but it was cut out.
+There were scenes of a female Rebel pilot filmed for the Battle of Endor at the end of Return of the Jedi but they were cut out.
 Here's a photo.

 There was at least one female pilot flying for Naboo in Episode I. (All the bad guys were droids).